 The Stream Profile drop-down list allows you to select a customized or pre-programmed stream profile on the Live View page.
-Stream profiles are configured under Video > Stream Profiles.
+Stream profiles are configured under Video & Audio > Stream Profiles, see Stream Profiles, on page 14 for more information.